nih-cfde/organization/NewRepositoryGuide.md

     by nature of their contents.
 Github is useful for managing code, documents, and project management tasks that should not be made public.
-  - Currently, we do *not* have the ability to host private repositories, however we will be adding that functionality shortly.
-    If you are not sure whether to make your repository public, or need a private repo, please email the [HelpDesk](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io) for help.
+  - If you are not sure whether to make your repository public, or need a private repo, please email the [HelpDesk](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io) for help.

 **3) Name the repository and add a description.**